Quisling regime: Government

 With the establishment of Quisling's national government, Quisling, as minister-president, temporarily assumed the authority of both the King and the Parliament.

 In 1942, after two years of direct civilian administration by the Germans (which continued de facto until 1945), he was finally put in charge of a collaborationist government, which was officially proclaimed on 1 February 1942.
 The official name of the government was "Den nasjonale regjering" (the National Government).
 The original intention of the Germans had been to hand over the sovereignty of Norway to the new government, but by mid-January 1942 Hitler decided to retain the civilian Reichskommissariat Norwegen under Terboven.
 The Quisling government was instead given the role of an occupying authority with wide-ranging authorisations.
 Quisling himself viewed the creation of his government as a "decisive step on the road towards the complete independence of Norway".
 Although having only temporarily assumed the King's authority, Quisling still made efforts to distance his regime from the exiled monarchy.
-After Quisling moved into the Royal Palace he took back into use the official seal of Norway, changing the wording from "Haakon VII Norges konge" to "Norges rikes segl" (in English translation, from "Haakon VII King of Norway" to "The Seal of the Norwegian Realm").
+After Quisling moved into the Royal Palace he took back into use the official seal of Norway, changing the wording from "Haakon VII Norges konge" to "Norges rikes segl" (in English, from "Haakon VII King of Norway" to "The Seal of the Norwegian Realm").
 After establishing national government Quisling claimed to hold "the authority that according to the Constitution belonged to the King and Parliament".

-Other important ministers of the collaborationist government were Jonas Lie (also head of the Norwegian wing of the SS from 1941) as Minister of the Police, Dr. Gulbrand Lunde as Minister of Culture and Enlightenment, as well as the opera singer Albert Viljam Hagelin, who was Minister of the Interior.
+Other important ministers of the collaborationist government were Jonas Lie (also head of the Norwegian wing of the SS from 1941) as Minister of the Police, Gulbrand Lunde as Minister of Culture and Enlightenment, as well as the opera singer Albert Viljam Hagelin, who was Minister of the Interior.